Project-MONAI/tutorials/CONTRIBUTING.md

 ./runner.sh -t <path to your .ipynb file>
 ```

-NOTE: the argument `-t` provides a short to provide a filename as a pattern to find files in the tutorial.
+NOTE: the argument after `-t` provides a filename for the `runner.sh` to locate a single notebook in the tutorial to run tests on.
 It is equivalent to using a regex pattern in the argument `-p` or `--pattern` to search for files to run checks.
-In this case, we use `-wholename` to specify the only notebook file we would like to check.
+In this case, we can also use `-wholename` to specify the only notebook file we would like to check.
 The path must begin with `./`, for example:
 ```
 ./runner.sh -p "-and -wholename './2d_classification/mednist_tutorial.ipynb'"
 ```

+If you have multiple notebooks to test, please consider designing a regex pattern to locate all the notebook files and use `-p`.

 The `runner.sh` includes three kinds of checks: PEP 8 Style, notebook execution, and format requirement.